kiboschool/course-july-2023-onboarding/src/lessons/starting-class/assignment.md

 </aside>

-## Review the checklist
+## Finalize all checklist steps
-Once you complete the above, be sure to review the [checklist](/checklist.md) for a list of tasks that you should have completed up to this point.
+Once you complete the above, review the [checklist](/checklist.md) for all the setup tasks that you should have completed.
+If you have been unable to complete any of the steps, ask for help below

 ## 🙋🏿 Questions?
 Comments?
 If you have any questions or need help, post your question in the <a href="https://discord.com/channels/1018949047626760252/1121851322111643798" target="blank">#help-setup</a> Discord channel